Laser Tattoo removal

 Laser treatment is one of the most popular and effective techniques for fading and removing unwanted tattoos, although the results depend on the type of tattoo and the colour of the ink.

-Here at The Private Skin Laser Clinic, we use a Q-switched Ng:YAG laser.
-This has two separate wavelengths, which lets us treat different coloured inks.
+The Private Skin Laser Clinic uses Q switched Nd:Yag and Ruby laser technology.
+This means we have three different wavelengths available to treat the widest range of tattoo inks.
 The bright light emitted by the laser heats up your tattoo ink so that it breaks down and eventually fades.
 This can be a slow process and you will probably need a number of treatments.

 Can laser treatment help me?